 I have this bluetooth remote shutter and it’s compatible with most smartphones on the market.
 It’s really small and convenient to carry with you and has been super reliable for me.

-Smartphone batteries can be unpredictable and some run out of juice really fast.
-Having a powerful portable charger with you comes in handy, especially if you need to recharge quickly.
+Smartphone batteries can be unpredictable and some run out of juice really fast, especially if you’ve had the iPhone for a while or are running multiple apps.
+Having a fast portable charger with you will come in handy more often than you think.

-In order to attach the Moment Lenses to your smartphone, you will also need to buy a separate phone case.
-It’s an extra accessory to buy, but they look great and are super easy to use.
-The Moment Lenses twist right into the case so the lens is in the right place and totally secure.
-To remove it, you simply untwist it.
-Not to mention, the glass on these lenses is top-notch helping you create beautifully sharp images from afar or up close.
+In order to attach the Moment lenses to your smartphone, you will also need to buy a separate Moment iPhone case.
+It’s an extra accessory to buy, but they look great and are super easy to use to keep your Moment lenses securely in place.

-Macro lenses let you get suuuuuuuper close to your subject to help you capture every little detail.
-If you’re interested in getting up close and personal with the details of your subject, this Moment Macro Lens is a really good one to check out.
 Keep in mind, you have to be about an inch away from your subject to capture a sharp, up close image.
 It’s really stunning what it can do, but it won’t work well if you can’t get that close to your subject.
+See the example below.

 Happy Creating!